semantic-systems/text-to-SHACL/resources/requirements_decomposition/guv_waisenrente.md

     - foster child (GREEN) OR
     - grandchild (GREEN) OR
   - the deceased person had the main responsibility for the user's living expenses (YELLOW: meaning of main responsibility in a legal sense must be inferred or explained)
-2. The person who died had statutory accident insurance.
-(GREEN)
+2. The person who died had statutory accident insurance [1] (GREEN).
 3. The cause of death was an insurance event (YELLOW: definition of the terms in a legal sense must be inferred or explained):
   - accident at work OR
   - a commuting accident OR